Goodie Ibru: Legal disputes

 In 2014, Maiden Ibru, the widow of Goodie's brother Alex Ibru, was locked in court battles over the chairmanship position of the company.
 Goodie Ibru was eventually removed as chairman at an extraordinary general meeting (EGM).
 The decision was challenged in court and the court eventually found that the removal was illegal and restored Ibru back to his position as chairman.
 Despite his victory he resigned two months later to pave way for younger members of the Ibru family to take up management positions.
 The court would later direct him to refund Ikeja Hotel Plc over unauthorised sale of Union Bank of Nigeria Shares as part of ongoing legal disputes.

-Recognition and memberships
+Leadership

-Goodie Ibru served as President of the Lagos Chamber of Commerce and Industry, Nigeria-Russia Business Council, and the NEPAD business Group.
-He was honorary consul of the Consulate of Lithuania to Nigeria He also represented Nigeria as the co-chair for the UNWTO Committee on International Code of Ethics on Tourism.
+Goodie Ibru served as President of the Lagos Chamber of Commerce and Industry, the Nigeria-Russia Business Council, and the NEPAD business Group.
+He was also executive vice president (West African Chapter) of the African Business Roundtable.
+Ibru was honorary consul of the Consulate of Lithuania to Nigeria.
+He also represented Nigeria as the co-chair for the UNWTO Committee on International Code of Ethics on Tourism.

+Award and membership

-He is a member of the Lagos Rotary Club, Metropolitan Club and Ikoyi Club.
+He is a member of the Lagos Rotary Club, the Metropolitan Club and the Ikoyi Club.
 He is Fellow of the Nigerian Institute of Management (NIM), the Institute of Directors (IoD) and the Chartered Institute of Administrators.

-Ibru was awarded Officer of the Order of the Niger (OON) in 2003.
+Ibru received the National Productivity Order of Merit (NPOM) in 2001 and was awarded Officer of the Order of the Niger (OON) in 2003.
 He won the Zik Prize for business leadership in 2014.